TMCreme/TMCreme/README.md

 ## Introduction
 * Hello there 👋, I’m Tonny-Bright.
-I work as a Lead Operations Engineer at Dreamoval, a Freelancer and a data science enthusiast.
+I worked as a Lead Operations Engineer at Dreamoval.
+Currently, I work a Freelancer and a data science enthusiast.
 Python is my language of choice for most things.
 I'm however familiar with other tools and processes in the software development life cycle.

 * I’m a certified AWS Solutions Architect Associate and have worked as a Cloud Engineer for three and half years.
 In those years, I have worked mainly with AWS services ranging from EC2, VPC, ECS, Aurora, Data Migration Service, Schema Conversion Tool, AWS Glue, Athena, RedShift, Dynamodb, Lambda, S3, etc.